AVSystem/developer-zone/docs/Anjay_integrations/Anjay_Nordic_integration/Thingy91.md

 ### Start developement using samples
 !!!
 Note
-    This part is optional, if you go through the [use an already built binary](#use-an-already-built-binary) part, you can jump to the [flashing](#flash-the-binaries) part of the tutorial.
+    This steps are optional, if you go through the [use an already built binary](#use-an-already-built-binary) part, you can jump to the [flashing part](#flash-the-binaries) of the tutorial.

 #### Step 1: Get Zephyr and Python dependencies